Malkaldi/hello-world/README.md

 # Hello-world
 A beginner programmer here

-//Interested in AI and Web dev
+Interested in AI and Web dev